Charitable Trust

 What is the geographic area that the trust covers?

 The St Helens General Charitable Trust operates in the area that covers the historic ecclesiastical Parish of St Helens, St Helens.
-This historic Parish includes both the current Parish of St Helens, St Helens and the Parish of St Andrews Denton’s Green, St Helens.
+This historic Parish includes both the former Parish of St Helens, St Helens and the former Parish of St Andrews Denton’s Green, St Helens (before these two churches became part of Church St Helens).

 These maps indicate the areas by the shaded areas in which the St Helens General Charitable Trust operates.

-The area starts in the town centre, embraces the Hardshaw Estate behind the Town Hall and moves west and north up to Dentons Green and Windle Island.
+The historic Parish includes both of the above shaded areas.
+It starts in the town centre, embraces the Hardshaw Estate behind the Town Hall and runs west and north up to Dentons Green and Windle Island.
 Schools and organisations inside the boundary include Parish CE Primary, St Mary and St Thomas Primary, Cowley International College, Bleak Hill Primary, YMCA, Hope Centre.
-Churches inside the boundary include Parish Church, CLC, St Andrews, St Thomas of Canterbury, St Thomas of Canterbury, St Helens Baptist Church, Wesley.
+Churches inside the boundary include Parish Church, Christian Life Centre, St Andrews, St Thomas of Canterbury etc. Note that individuals may apply to the Trust, and any organisation satisfying the charitable objects (not just churches & schools).

-If your organisation is physically located within the boundary, there is no problem.
-But if your organisation is outside the boundary (eg Churches such as St Lukes, St Marks North Rd, St Thomas Eccleston, Christ Church Eccleston etc) you need to do some careful work to satisfy the Charity Commissioners.
-You must provide written evidence that a significant number of your beneficiaries live within the historic Parish.
-With Google maps you should be able to do this work quickly: www.maps.google.co.uk .
-It may still be possible to make a grant, provided that people benefiting from your work are resident in the Parish.
-Obviously, we would not expect you to breach confidentiality and disclose precise addresses, but you need to list street names or post codes where beneficiaries live.
+If your organisation is physically located within the shaded boundary, there is no problem.
+But if your organisation is outside the boundary (eg nearby Schools, or Churches such as St Lukes, St Marks North Rd, St Thomas Eccleston, Christ Church Eccleston etc) you need to provide written evidence that a significant number of your beneficiaries live within the historic Parish.
+It may still be possible to make a grant, provided that a significant number of people benefiting from your work are resident in the historic Parish, namely the shaded areas in the above maps.
+Obviously, we would not expect you to breach confidentiality and disclose precise addresses, but you would need to list street names or post codes where the beneficiaries live.
 This is to ensure that we remain within the Charity Commission regulations on our remit.

 How can we apply?

-Applications are made by email to the Administrator here.
+Applications are made by email to the Trust Secretary here: StHelensGCT@gmail.com.
 Closing dates are the end of April and end of October each year.
 Trustees meet in June and December and will consider each application in turn.

 Further guidance notes: